Founder

 Economics work

 A 2x National Economics Challenge Qualifier and an International Economics Olympiad Winter Challenge Bronze Medalist, Saras is also a competitive extemporaneous speaker and a social-impact founder.
-He builds tools that translate dense economic research into accessible, decision-ready interfaces for students, debaters, and civic audiences.
+He builds tools that turn dense economic research into something students, debaters, and regular people can actually use.

 The Mother of Econ